Temple-University-CIS-4496/cis-4496-project-hvac/Docs/Data_Report/DataSummaryReport.md

 #### Private Processed Data Sets: https://www.kaggle.com/datasets/lsobieski/raw-thermostat-data

-## Target variable
+## Target Variable

 The target variable in this analysis is HVAC runtime, defined as the total time an HVAC system operates (heating or cooling) during a given time interval.
 The target variable is defined as daily runtime hours, representing the total number of hours per day that the HVAC system is actively running.
 This variable is critical for estimating energy consumption and understanding how environmental conditions and user behavior influence HVAC usage.
 This is because the only time the HVAC unit uses energy is when it is running.
 When it is off, it will not use any energy.

 From a modeling perspective, this target is continuous and time-dependent, meaning it is influenced not only by current-day conditions but also by prior system behavior and environmental inertia.
-Figures 6 and 7 show the daily run time from two thermostats.
-Which shows that it is a continuous value, and also shows that the runtime does vary per house.
+Figures 6 and 7 show the daily run time from two thermostats, which shows that it is a continuous value, and that the runtime varies per house.

-#### Figure 6: Daily Runtime from thermostat 1
+#### Figure 6: Daily Runtime from Thermostat 1

  <img width="595" height="239" alt="Screenshot 2026-04-27 at 4 24 16 PM" src="https://github.com/user-attachments/assets/5e06067b-0ba1-4bfe-acdb-c30a347edf44" />

-#### Figure 7: Daily runtime from thermostat 100
+#### Figure 7: Daily Runtime from Thermostat 100

  <img width="595" height="239" alt="Screenshot 2026-04-27 at 4 24 25 PM" src="https://github.com/user-attachments/assets/913399c9-3764-47fb-90db-ecfc7459d2f6" />

-## Individual variables
+## Individual Variables

 The variables in this dataset can be grouped into four categories: weather variables, thermostat variables, time variables, and engineered features.

-### Weather variables:
+### Weather Variables:
 Outdoor temperature and humidity measurements that influence heating and cooling demand.
 Weather variables are particularly important because HVAC systems are fundamentally reactive systems designed to maintain indoor comfort relative to external environmental conditions.
 Sudden changes in temperature or humidity often led to increased system activation, especially when indoor setpoints deviate significantly from outdoor conditions.

-### Thermostat variables:
+### Thermostat Variables:
 Indoor temperature, setpoint temperature, occupancy state, and system mode.

 These variables represent user-driven and system-driven control mechanisms.
 The setpoint temperature reflects user preference, while the occupancy state introduces behavioral context, indicating whether energy-saving modes are likely to be active.
 System mode (heating, cooling, fan, off) directly encodes operational state transitions.

-### Time variables:
+### Time Variables:
 Timestamp-derived features such as hour of day, day of week, and seasonality (e.g., month).

 Time-based variables capture behavioral cycles that are not directly observable from temperature alone.
 For example, HVAC usage tends to increase during morning and evening hours due to occupancy patterns and decreases during mid-day or late-night hours when homes are unoccupied or thermally stable.

-### Engineered features (NEW):
+### Engineered Features:
 These were created to better capture patterns in HVAC usage and improve predictive performance.

 #### Lagged Features (based on previous LAG_DAYS):